PolRecasensSarra/Technical-Design-Document/README.md

 There are a lot of Technical Design Documents.
 Therefore, there's not one unique way to make it.
 But, there are some sections that always appear.

-- Introduction(Game summary and target platform)
+- Introduction

-- Technical goals(experimental features like unproven technologies and techniques or unique ideas)
+- Technical goals

-- Technical risks(technologies with which the team has never worked)
+- Technical risks

 - Development overview